What is cassoulet?

 What to serve with this easy cassoulet

 A great cassoulet needs nothing else.
 It is so hearty, so filling, it’s an entire meal all on its own.
-If you’re craving something green, a light arugula salad would be an acceptable side dish, but I say SKIP THE SIDES and move straight onto a classic french dessert.
-I love this updated twist on a traditional mille feuille with caramel mascarpone cream!
+If you’re craving something green, a light arugula salad would be an acceptable side dish, but I say skip the sides and move straight onto a classic french dessert.

-If you make this Easy Chorizo Cassoulet, please let me know by leaving a rating and review below!
+If you make this Easy Chorizo Cassoulet recipe, please let us know by leaving a rating and review below!

 For more easy dinner recipes, check out the following: